 Take a photograph of the ticket on a plain background with the two pieces of the ticket clearly apart

 Please ensure the details on both halves of the ticket are readable

 We only require an image of your actual travel ticket(s) or booking confirmation

 And any journey information e.g. ‘I was planning to travel from King’s Cross to Newcastle on the 20 May at 10:00am but my train was cancelled”.

 Find out more about compensation if your train has been delayed on our Delay Repay page.

-Department for Transport (DfT) guidelines mean compensation is not available for the days affected by planned line closures.
-There are a range of alternatives and additional compensation would significantly increase the money available for improvements.
-Delay repayments will apply as normal.
+Our normal arrangements with the Department for Transport (DfT) stay in place and compensation is not available for days affected by planned line closures.
+This is because customers are provided with a range of alternatives to complete their journeys.
+Delay Repay will apply as normal.

 I booked a train for another company via the LNER site.
 Where do I go for a refund?

 If you bought the ticket through LNER.co.uk and is it before the date of travel, you can apply for a refund through your account.
 If you're claiming Delay Repay, this is done through the train company you were travelling with.